 For instance, you could say, "If my solution doesn't work for you, I'd love to hear what will make you happy.
 If it's in my power I'll get it done, and if it's not possible, we can work on another solution together."

 Step Six: Take Action and Follow Up

 Once you've both agreed on a solution, you need to take action immediately.
 Explain every step that you're going to take to fix the problem to your client

-If she has contacted you by phone, make sure that she has your name and contact details.
-This gives her a feeling of control because she can get hold of you again if she needs to.
+If they contacted you by phone, make sure that they have your name and contact details.
+This gives them a feeling of control because they can get hold of you again if they need to.

-Once the situation has been resolved, follow up with your client over the next few days to make sure that she's happy with the resolution.
-Whenever you can, go above and beyond her expectations.
-For instance, you could send her a gift certificate, give her a great discount on her next purchase, or send her a hand-written apology.
+Once the situation has been resolved, follow up with your client over the next few days to make sure that they're happy with the resolution.
+Whenever you can, go above and beyond their expectations.
+For instance, you could send a gift certificate, give them a great discount on their next purchase, or send a hand-written apology.

 Your last step is to reduce the risk of the situation happening again.